bitlather/unity-learn/README.md

 }
 ```

-- `GUIStyle` for styling a single form element
+- `GUIStyle` for styling a single form element.
-- `GUISkin` for styling all form elements
+- `GUISkin` for styling all form elements. @8:00, Creating and using them.
+I don't intend to use GUI elements so I did not take notes.
+Basically, a skin changes the appearance of every single button, text area, etc. Although... may be nice for labels and speech.
+Something to think about.

 Player Prefs 1/7 - 7/7